 In this use case, the sender transmits flight data to the receiver based on either a trigger of some kind, a set time of day - or after a set time interval.
 The receiver must have an open channel or listener waiting for the incoming AIDX messages.
-Once the receiver processes the AIDX XML message, it may send a synchronous acknowledgement indicating either success or failure - along with any relevant error messages.
+Once the receiver processes the request retrieves the requested data and sends it back to the initial "Sender" in a synchronous reply message.